decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

                            above.
 - key_info (OPTIONAL), an octet string.
 Defaults to an empty string if not supplied.

-Definitions:
+- key_dst (OPTIONAL), an octet string representing the domain separation tag.

-- key_dst is the ASCII string "BBS-SIG-KEYGEN-SALT-".
+                      Defaults to the ASCII string "BBS-SIG-KEYGEN-SALT-" if not supplied.

 Outputs: